 To be awarded a Postgraduate Diploma in Innovation Management, the program requires the successful completion of six (6) Modules totaling 120 (CATS) credits with an overall average grade of Pass with Merit or above.
-This is an Exit Award only from the Master of Innovation Management degree program.
+This is an Exit Award only from the Master in Innovation Management degree program.

-4.2.5 Master of Public Policy (MPP)
+Master in Public Policy (MPP)

-To be awarded a Master of Public Policy degree, the program requires the successful completion of six (6) Modules and a Dissertation totaling 180 (CATS) credits with an overall average grade of Pass with Merit or above.
+To be awarded a Master in Public Policy degree, the program requires the successful completion of six (6) Modules and a Dissertation totaling 180 (CATS) credits with an overall average grade of Pass with Merit or above.